 Michigan-specific research such as this provides incentive for us to address septic systems with new urgency.
 Northern Michigan currently enjoys high quality waters, but what is the outlook if we ignore these warnings?
 Tip of the Mitt Watershed Council is currently involved in discussions in Lansing to urge action on a statewide code, which was tried in 2004.
 We will continue with this effort, but realistically, a statewide code could be many years in the making, if it happens, at all.
-In the absence of a statewide code, Michigan has local Septic Codes created by local district health departments, in conjunction with county governments.
+In the absence of a statewide code, Michigan has local Sanitary Codes created by local district health departments, in conjunction with county governments.
 As such, local government is the best hope for taking action to address local concerns about septic system performance.
 Additionally, if a successful model for local government action on septic systems is designed, it could serve as a model for consideration by statewide policy makers, who will eventually address this topic.
-We hope they address effective oversight for septic systems as a proactive measure, rather than 15 or 20 years from now, as a reaction to fouling waters.
+We hope they address effective statewide oversight for septic systems as a proactive measure, rather than 15 or 20 years from now, as a reaction to fouling waters.

 In the meantime, local government is charged with maintaining general health, safety, and welfare.
 In Northern Michigan, special emphasis is placed on healthy drinking water, plus high quality surface water and public areas devoted to recreational use.
 Antrim, Emmet, Charlevoix, and Cheboygan Counties all have significant areas with no public wastewater collection and treatment system.
 In some locations, this means there is a potential for water supplies to be threatened by failing septic systems.
 Statewide examples of this exist.
 According to a Marquette County permitting database, between 2009 and 2012, almost 40 percent of septic systems being replaced were actively failing to the ground surface.
-These failed systems were only discovered because property owners were willing to voluntarily contact the health department.4 Additionally, a study was conducted by Washtenaw County after passing a county ordinance in the year 2000, requiring inspection of wells and septic systems at the time of the sale of a property.
-For inspections conducted over the first 18 months, the study showed:
+These failed systems were only discovered because property owners were willing to voluntarily contact the health department.4 http://msutoday.msu.edu/news/2015/septic-tanks-arent-keeping-poo-out-of-rivers-and-lakes/ accessed August 2015.